-With cinemas around the country closing down in order to curb the spread of coronavirus, the movie business is scrambling to adapt to people's new streaming-only viewing habits.
-Major events, like the ninth Fast & Furious and the latest James Bond affair, have been rescheduled so they can open whenever audiences can head outside again.
-But certain studios are also changing up their long-held release models and making new titles available to the couch-bound.
+With cineplexes in many parts of the country still shuttered in order to curb the spread of coronavirus, the entertainment and movie-theater industry have had to scramble to adapt to people's housebound viewing habits.
+Major movie events, like the ninth Fast & Furious and the latest James Bond affair, have been rescheduled to a time when, presumably, audiences will feel safe venturing into theaters again.
+But certain studios are also changing up their long-held release models by skipping or postponing theatrical releases and instead making those new titles available for rental and purchase by the couch-bound masses.

 Meanwhile, Warner Bros. said that it would be doing the same with the colorful (and ultimately underseen) Harley Quinn romp Birds of Prey.
-Perhaps in a direct response to director Cathy Yan tweeting that she would "not be opposed to" getting the movie on VOD earlier than expected, the studio is pushing up that timeline.
-According to Variety, you will be able to purchase the antihero team-up for $19.99 starting March 24 and rent it beginning sometime in April.
-Also coming to VOD March 24?
-Bloodshot, the Vin Diesel vehicle that bombed as the box office crept to a halt this past weekend.
-Other movies available to buy that day include Guy Ritchie's The Gentlemen and the Michael B. Jordan-starring drama Just Mercy.
+Perhaps in a direct response to director Cathy Yan tweeting that she would "not be opposed to" getting the movie on VOD earlier than expected, the studio is pushed up that timeline, and as of April the movie was available to rent.
+Elsewhere, Bloodshot, the Vin Diesel vehicle that bombed as the box office crept to a halt was put on VOD in March.